Last chance to have your say in survey on how to make Liverpool “a fairer city for all”

-A new survey has launched to capture the feedback of residents, businesses and organisations on how to make Liverpool a fairer city for all.
+Residents, businesses and organisations are being urged to make sure they have their say on how to make Liverpool a fairer city for all.

 The council recently announced that it was opening discussions with everyone who lives or works in Liverpool, to capture views on what they love about the city and ask people how they think we can rebalance Liverpool, to make sure opportunities are available for all.

 Joanne Anderson, Mayor of Liverpool, said: “Liverpool is very much a city on a journey.
 Although we face challenges, I am confident that we will come back stronger.
 But, crucially, I also want us to come back fairer.